Step by step advice leading up to, during and after your face-to-face assessment

 Before your assessment

-Those applying for Employment and Support Allowance (ESA) may be sent a capability for work questionnaire, also known as an ESA50.
+Those applying for ESA may be sent a capability for work questionnaire, also known as an ESA50.
 It’s important you complete the form as fully as possible, answering all of the relevant questions.

 It's important you return the form by the date on the letter you are sent.
 We will use the information you provide on the form to decide if you need to come in for an assessment or not.